jenkinsci/forensics-api-plugin/CONTRIBUTING.md

 # Contributing to the Forensics API Jenkins Plugin

-This page provides information about contributing code to the Forensics API Jenkins plug-in.
-This library is used by Jenkins' [Warnings Next Generation Plugin](https://github.com/jenkinsci/warnings-ng-plugin).
+This document provides information about contributing code to the Forensics API Jenkins plug-in.

 ## Beginner Topics